Responsible Supply Chain

 Konica Minolta promotes programs addressing conflict minerals in cooperation with external organizations.

-Konica Minolta is a member of CFSI, which leads global initiatives on conflict mineral issues.
-CFSI’s Conflict Minerals Reporting Template is adopted worldwide.
-CFSI also operates a program that certifies which smelters and refiners are conflict-free, and it operates other activities designed to promote a responsible supply chain for mineral procurement.
+Konica Minolta is a member of RMI, which leads global initiatives on conflict mineral issues.
+RMI’s Conflict Minerals Reporting Template is adopted worldwide.
+RMI also operates a program that certifies which smelters and refiners are conflict-free, and it operates other activities designed to promote a responsible supply chain for mineral procurement.

 In Japan, Konica Minolta participates in JEITA’s Responsible Minerals Trade Working Group.
 This working group promotes programs addressing conflict mineral issues among IT and electronics companies in Japan.